MCUdude/MajorCore/README.md

 ## MajorCore development board
 If you want to play around with this Arduino core and you don't have any hardware, you can use a development board instead of wiring up the microcontroller on a breadboard.
-There are may development boards available, both cheap and expensive ones.
+There are many development boards available, both cheap and expensive ones.
 If you're interested, you should have a look at the *MajorCore development guide*; where you can find some detailed information.
 Link down below!

 ### [MajorCore development board guide](https://github.com/MCUdude/MajorCore/blob/master/development_boards.md)!

 ## Pinout
-Since there are no standarized Arduino pinout for the ATmega8515 and ATmega162, I had to create my own.
-You can find the current pinout below.
+MajorCore provides a standard, logical pinout for ATmega8515 and ATmega162.
+The standard LED pin is assigned to digital pin 0/PIN_PB0.
 <b>Click to enlarge:</b>
 </br> </br>
 <img src="http://i.imgur.com/Idvb1BI.jpg" width="800">